siteline/swiftui-introspect/README.md

 Note for library authors
 ------------------------

 If your library depends on SwiftUI Introspect, declare a version range that spans at least the **last two major versions** instead of jumping straight to the latest.
-This avoids conflicts when apps pull the library directly or through multiple dependencies.
+This avoids conflicts when apps pull the library directly and through multiple dependencies.
 For example:

 ```swift
 .package(url: "https://github.com/siteline/swiftui-introspect", "1.3.0"..<"27.0.0"),